City (manga): Other characters

 The leader of Mont Blanc University's Tekaridake Troupe, whose members are animals.

 Media

 Manga

 The series is written and illustrated by Keiichi Arawi and began serialization in Kodansha's Morning magazine on September 29, 2016.
 The series concluded on February 4, 2021.
 Kodansha published the series in 13 volumes.
 An online autograph contest was held to celebrate the final volume's release.
-The series returned in Morning on December 12, 2024, three years after its conclusion.
+The series returned in Morning on December 12, 2024, three years after its original conclusion, before concluding again on October 16, 2025.
+The second run was collected in two additional volumes.

 At Anime Expo 2017, Vertical announced they licensed the series for English publication.